mfodwo1/Python-project/README.md

-# Practice the basic arithmetic operation thrugh an interactive console application.
+# Practice the basic arithmetic operation through an interactive console application.